CBS Sports HQ

 CBS Sports HQ is a streaming video sports channel operated by the CBS Sports and Paramount Streaming divisions of Paramount focused on airing sports news, highlights and scores, similar to pre-2010 ESPNews.
 CBS Sports HQ is co-headquartered in Stamford, Connecticut, and Fort Lauderdale, Florida.
-Like its sister station CBS News Streaming Network, it is designed primarily as a digital-oriented service and is available for free on a multitude of platforms, including smartphones, tablets, computers, Apple TV, Amazon Fire TV, and Roku.
+Like its sister station CBS News 24/7, it is designed primarily as a digital-oriented service and is available for free on a multitude of platforms, including smartphones, tablets, computers, Apple TV, Amazon Fire TV, and Roku.
 It can also be accessed through the CBS Sports app for iOS and Android, Pluto TV, Xumo and Paramount+ rather than traditional platforms such as television, broadcast or otherwise.
 The service is designed with younger audience in mind, allowing a viewer to get continuously updated information from the world of sports in a fast-paced format at any time of the day.
 It can be watched as a linear channel or as on-demand segments.
 The network carries eight minutes of advertising per hour and operates live, on average, 10 hours daily.

 History

 Planning for the service began in early 2017.
 It was described early on as being the "CBSN for sports".
 CBS Sports HQ was launched on February 26, 2018, after success with CBSN and CBS All Access.
 Nick Kostos previewed the launch at 5pm and then Chris Hassel and Dalen Cuff kicked the broadcast off at 7pm that night.
 Speaking to investors after reporting fourth-quarter earnings in 2018, CBS Corp.
 CEO Leslie Moonves stated the company had garnered a combined five million subscribers to its “CBS All Access” streaming service and an over-the-top version of Showtime and expected to surpass its goal of 8 million subscribers by 2020.
 Meanwhile, CBSN saw streams rise by 17% in 2017 compared to the year-earlier period.

 In late 2018, headquarters operations and a studio dedicated fully to Sports HQ were established in Stamford, Connecticut, with "split daily operations of Sports HQ between Stamford and Fort Lauderdale".

 Since January 2023, CBS Sports HQ has produced a three hour sports information show for CBS Sports Network entitled CBS Sports HQ Spotlight.
-In March 2023, it announced a spin-off service, Golazo Network, which will feature a focus on soccer news, highlights, and matches.
+In March 2023, it announced a spin-off service, the CBS Sports Golazo Network, which will feature a focus on soccer news, highlights, and matches.